AhmedAtef07/GuessTheVerse/README.md

 GuessTheVerse
 =============

-Simple JS game for Muslims, to guess the Surah or random verse.
+Simple JS game for Muslims, to guess the Surah of random verse.